assemblerflow/flowcraft/docs/user/basic_usage.rst

 Docker images
 :::::::::::::

-Most components of assemblerflow are executed in containers, which means that the first time they are executed in a machine, **the corresponding image will have to be downloaded**.
+All components of assemblerflow are executed in containers, which means that the first time they are executed in a machine, **the corresponding image will have to be downloaded**.
 In the case of docker, images are pulled and stored in ``var/lib/docker`` by default.
 In the case of singularity, the